+Anyone who's had a child knows that food — how much, what kind, how often — can be a complicated issue.
 Dealing with kids' appetites can be one of the most frustrating things about parenthood.
-There are those children who are super finicky eaters that don't seem to be taking in enough food, and others who are bottomless pits.
-And while it's true some kids do just have a "healthy" appetite, an insatiable hunger might be signaling something else is going on.
+There are those children who are super-finicky eaters who don't seem to be taking in enough food and others who are bottomless pits.
+And while it's true some kids do just have a healthy appetite, an insatiable hunger might be signaling something else is going on.

 Here are five surprising reasons children say they are hungry — and easy fixes for the problem.

 If every time a child gets in the car, is upset or sits in front of the TV and claims to be hungry, it's likely he is learning to eat for other reasons than hunger.
 Kids say they are hungry because they know how that pushes parents’ buttons — and it's more likely to produce the food they want.

 The fix: Parents are better off feeding kids on a flexible schedule in a designated place than feeding on demand.
 That means instead of eating in front of the tube or in the car, families eat together at the table at regular intervals.
 This helps children regulate food intake and will decrease the frequent requests for food.

 There's a phenomenon in the research world called "eating in the absence of hunger."
 It tends to occur in children at higher weights, who are more likely to be restricted at mealtime.
 For example, a child may not be allowed to have seconds or eat sweets, and this in turn makes him obsess about food, eating more when it's available.